lukhuber/cipher/README.md

 ### Current features

 - Statistics overview in each `room` using `RoomVisual` (very rudimentary)
+- Automatic bunker planning and building
+- Modular approach to codebase
+  - `Architect` responsible for `room` initialization

 ### Upcoming features

-- Automatic bunker planning
 - Assignment of `Tasks` to idle creeps
 - Independent mining and upgrade sites
 - Modular approach to codebase
-  - Implementation of `Architect`
   - Implementation of `Manager`
   - Implementation of `Supervisor`